Recovery Playbook: Back to Downtown & Main Street

 Long-Term Strategies: Diversity of Uses

-To help gird traditional downtowns and commercial districts from future major economic or societal changes as we’ve gone through over the past two years, as well as in an effort to make our communities better places to live, we should look to reform many of this historically restrictive zoning policies aimed at separating uses.
-Encouraging more housing, cultural, and retail uses mixed into commercial neighborhoods through zoning and other incentive programs will eliminate some of the biggest issues around lack of foot traffic that heavily surface during the pandemic.
-This lack of foot traffic provides a feeling of a lack of safety for a visitor (often a false sense), an air of “nothing happening” for passersby and a lack of customers for retail businesses who rely entirely on office workers to support their businesses.
-Encouraging this diversity of uses into future zoning, planning work and creative programs like short term use and cultural facilities funding will provide long term stability and sustainability to traditional downtowns and commercial districts.
+To help gird traditional downtowns and commercial districts from future major economic or societal changes as we’ve gone through over the past two years, as well as in an effort to make our communities better places to live, we should look to reform many of these historically restrictive zoning policies aimed at separating uses.
+Encouraging more housing, cultural, and retail uses mixed into commercial neighborhoods through zoning and other incentive programs will eliminate some of the biggest issues around the lack of foot traffic that heavily surfaces during the pandemic.
+This lack of foot traffic provides a feeling of a lack of safety for a visitor (often a false sense), an air of “nothing happening” for passersby, and a lack of customers for retail businesses that rely entirely on office workers to support their businesses.
+Encouraging this diversity of uses into future zoning, planning work, and creative programs like short-term use and cultural facilities funding will provide long-term stability and sustainability to traditional downtowns and commercial districts.

 Long-Term Strategies: 15-Minute Neighborhoods

 One concept to look at as we begin to rethink how we plan our communities for the long-term is the “15-Minute Neighborhood.”
-The 15-Minute Neighborhood is a planning concept gaining notoriety recently, and one that, if implemented correctly, may help alleviate issues of congestion, housing costs, climate, local public health, social isolation, and equity, while providing the opportunity to build stronger communities with a diversity of uses more insulated from future economic downturns.
+The 15-Minute Neighborhood is a planning concept gaining notoriety recently, and one that, if implemented correctly, may help alleviate issues of congestion, housing costs, climate, local public health, social isolation, and equity while providing the opportunity to build stronger communities with a diversity of uses more insulated from future economic downturns.
 The 15-Minute Neighborhood concept aims to build vibrant, mixed-use neighborhoods where all residents can reach most of their daily needs within a 15-minute walk or bike of their home.
-The grocery store, a bar or restaurant, neighborhood café, library, parks and open space, all within a short distance from your home.
+The grocery store, a bar or restaurant, a neighborhood café, a library, parks, and open space are all within a short distance from your home.
 Commercial office space for folks working from home could also be included, nearly eliminating the need for vehicle ownership for many residents.
-This type of planning eliminates the need for certain vehicle trips, provides more of a reason for residents to utilize “active transport” methods like walking and biking and encourages more, random, social interactions at neighborhood public spaces and sidewalks.
+This type of planning eliminates the need for certain vehicle trips, provides more of a reason for residents to utilize “active transport” methods like walking and biking, and encourages more random social interactions at neighborhood public spaces and sidewalks.

 In Massachusetts, Patronicity Vice President Jonathan Berk advised on a report from Boston Indicators looking at how to build more equitable communities in the region utilizing the 15-Minute Neighborhood as an overarching planning concept.
 To view the complete report, please visit the Boston Indicators website.

-A key aspect of many of the components and recommendations listed throughout this playbook have focused on the public realm and the crucial symbiotic relationships between the public and private realm within a community.
+A key aspect of many of the components and recommendations listed throughout this playbook has focused on the public realm and the crucial symbiotic relationships between the public and private realms within a community.
 It’s the space that is fully accessible to every member of your community, the space where your community gathers and where random social interactions are allowed to occur.
-These spaces, when factored in as part of a larger community planning process can become the key that holds the fabric of your community together, supporting crucial social bonds and a strong, resilient local economy.
+These spaces, when factored in as part of a larger community planning process, can become the key that holds the fabric of your community together, supporting crucial social bonds and a strong, resilient local economy.